NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/GettingStarted/Flashing.rst

    :start-after: body_start
    :end-before: body_end

-After flashing the device will reboot and connect to the AWS broker, eventually reporting its state to the cloud:
+After flashing, the device will reboot and connect to the AWS broker, eventually reporting its state to the cloud:

 .. code-block::